-We have entered into diverse business segments to provide for alternate revenue streams and to decrease its dependence on one market or industry.
+We have entered into other drilling fluid segments to provide for alternate revenue streams and to decrease its dependence on one industry segment.
 We attempt to identify and take advantage of opportunities for synergies between these diverse segments to continue our scalable and low-cost operating cost strategy.